timescale/docs/timescaledb/how-to-guides/hyperfunctions/percentile-approx.md

 rooms are at refrigerator temperatures (also, you should probably get your heating checked!)

-Percentiles are sometimes used less frequently because they can use more CPU and memory to calculate than an average or another aggregate measure.
+Percentiles are sometimes used less frequently because calculating them requires more CPU and memory than an average or many other aggregate measures.
 This is because an exact computation of the percentile needs the full dataset as an ordered list.
 Timescale uses approximation algorithms to calculate a percentile without requiring all of the data.
 This also makes them more compatible with continuous aggregates.
 By default, Timescale Toolkit uses `uddsketch`, but you can also choose to use `tdigest`.
-See the [developer documentation][gh-analytics-algorithms] for more information about these algorithms.
+For more information about these algorithms, see the [advanced aggregation methods][advanced-agg] documentation.

 <highlight type "note">
 Technically, a percentile divides a group into 100 equally sized pieces, while a